mikeAdamss/platform/README.md

 **Note:** it's important to understand that while this idea of a _ready state_ is required for provisioning (and syncronising) environments, it also means ansible can be used as a _very_ powerful disaster recovery or quick fix tool as we can _enforce_ that _ready state_ on demand.

-**helm**:
-A tool for defining indivdual application deployments via kubernetes.

 ## Conventions

 The terraform and ansible code is defined within appropriate sub directories of a given purpose (i.e for environments look in `./environments/terraform` and `./environments/ansible`).

-We're currently defining the `helm` charts within a `helm` sub directory of the appropriate `/ansible` sub dierctories, this is purely a convenience for relatively referencing locally defined charts from within the ansible playbooks.

 ## Usage

 Instructions on using the different parts of the stack are include via readmes in the appropriate sub directories.

-## FAQ

-**Why use ansible to load helm charts to kubernetes?**

-.... when you can just use helm?

-- its declarative.
-- it wraps helm, so you're doing the same thing anyway.
-- it can orchestrate **all** GCP resources as well as non GCP resources (for example, it can connect to and configure off the shelf database images) not just kubernetes.
-- its a (possibly _the_) industry standard orchestration tool with a huge selection of high quality, well documented modules and extensions.
-- under the hood is composed of (and extended via) simple python modules, given our team skillset there's not much we cant automate should we want to.